orenrimer/linkdin-gmail-automation/README.md

 ```

 You need to download the 'credentials.json' file from here: https://developers.google.com/gmail/api/quickstart/python <br>
-and clciking "Enable the Gmail API"
+and clciking "Enable the Gmail API".

 In the first run, you will need to give the app permissions, then token.pickle will be created automatically.